vadimkantorov/echomsk/README.md

 # CRAWLER USAGE:

-# directory "echo.msk.ru" will be created in the working directory to cache all HTML files downloaded with wget
+# directory "./echo.msk.ru" will be created to cache all HTML files downloaded with wget

 # print the list of available current and archvied radio shows
 # precomputed programs.txt (147 current shows, 301 archived shows) is available at: